groverj3/groverj3.github.io/content/pages/cv.md

 - Supervised its creation by undergraduate student, Maya Bose.
 - The pipeline is based on the methods from [Grover et al. 2018](https://doi.org/10.1111/tpj.13910)

-**sRNA Toolkit**<br>
-A collection of useful Python-based utilities for the efficient processing of small-RNA sequencing data.
-The toolkit is distributed as a self-contained linux binary, from PyPI, and on Github.

 **[LoadExp+](https://genomevolution.org/wiki/index.php/LoadExp%2B)**<br>
 Web-based analysis pipelines next-generation sequencing experiments